vdesabou/kafka-docker-playground-docs/docs/playground repro bootstrap.md

 #### *--cluster-environment CLUSTER-ENVIRONMENT*

-🌐 The environment id where want your new cluster (example: env-xxxxx)
+🌐 The environment id where want your new cluster (example: txxxxx)

 ℹ️ Optional, if not set, new environment will be created